Planning a sale, move, or exit before 2028? Book a 20-min planning call →

 Alternatives to Deferred Salary

 1. Lower salary + equity.
-Pay a reduced salary (enough to cover basic living expenses) and grant additional equity (stock options or RSUs) to make up the difference.
-The equity vests over time (typically 4 years), and it is not subject to 409A because the vesting schedule is set at the time of grant.
-This is how most startups compensate founders and early employees.
+Pay a reduced cash salary that covers basic living expenses and grant equity to make up the difference.
+The equity vests on a schedule set at grant, so it isn't 409A deferred compensation.
+This is how most startups pay founders and early employees.
+(See founder vesting schedules.)

 3. Convertible notes from founders to the company.
-Instead of the company owing the founder, the founder can purchase convertible notes from the company.
-The notes have a stated maturity date and interest rate.
-If the company later raises equity financing, the notes convert into stock.
-If the company does not raise financing, the founder is repaid.
-This creates a cleaner legal structure than an informal IOU and can avoid 409A issues if structured properly.
+Rather than the company owing the founder, the founder buys convertible notes with a stated maturity and rate.
+They convert on a financing or are repaid if none occurs — cleaner than an informal IOU, and 409A issues can be avoided if structured properly.

 Common Scenarios and How They Go Wrong